 Rapid City seeks public input on housing, development

 RAPID CITY, S.D.
-(KEVN) - Housing and community development are important issues in Rapid City and officials are asking for input from the community.
+(KEVN) - Housing and community development are major issues in Rapid City and city officials are asking for the community’s input.

-The first of three sessions touching on housing and community development is scheduled for Wednesday, August 17 at 10 a.m.
-Then at 1 p.m. another session will continue the conversation and will include an analysis of impediments to fair housing choice.
-Both meetings take place in the City Hall Community Room.
+The first of three community meetings is scheduled for Wednesday, Aug.
+17 at 10 a.m. and will touch on housing and community development.
+Then at 1 p.m. another session continues the conversation and will include an analysis of impediments to fair housing choices.
+Both meetings take place in the City Hall community room.

 ”We’ll certainly look at affordable housing including the condition and number of units,” said Michelle Schuelke, Rapid City community enrichment manager.
 “We’re also going to be looking at broadband access and hazard resiliency.”

-Copies of the plans will be available at www.rcgov.org or at the Community Enrichment Division at City Hall located at 300 Sixth Street beginning August 18.
-Comments may also be made at the meetings or emailed to avbennett@msa-ps.com.
+Copies of the city’s plans are available at www.rcgov.org or at the Community Enrichment Division at City Hall, 300 Sixth Street, beginning Aug.
+18. Comments may also be made at the meetings or emailed to avbennett@msa-ps.com.

 Copyright 2022 KEVN.
 All rights reserved.